-Example of a feedlot animal care policy:

-We at (name of feedlot) care for our cattle and ensure the production of safe and high quality beef.
-We are in conformance with requirements of the Canadian Beef Code of Practice.
-We ensure that the cattle under our care are raised in a safe environment that meets their physical, nutritional, health and welfare requirements.
-We work with our veterinarian and nutritionist to train and monitor our staff to ensure continuous improvements in our animal husbandry, beef quality and safety, and production management practices.
-We use trained livestock truckers, such as the Canadian Livestock Transport Certification Program (CLT) or BQA Transportation Certified.

-Feedlot Owner Signature Date

-Example of a feedlot animal care po licy:

-We at (name of feedlot) care for our cattle.
+quality beef.
+We are in con under our care are raised nformance with requirements o in a safe environment that me ) care for our cattle and ensure the production of safe an f the Canadian Beef Code of Practice.
+We ensure that the ets their physical, nutritional, health and welfare require e cattl ets their physical, nutritional, health and welfare require ment We work with our veterin arian and nutritionict to train a nd monitor our staff to ensure continuous improvements ion management practices.
+We use trained livestock tru uckers Such as the Canadian Live estock transport Certification F rogram (CLT) or BQA Transportation Certified.
+Feedlot Owner Signatur re Date Example of a feedlot ar nimal care policy: Example of a feedlot ar nimal care policy: (name of feedlo ) care for our cattle.

-Feedlot Owner Signature Date